 Chamomile essential oil has the same anti-inflammatory and pain-relieving properties as the tea form.
 Research has shown that this oil aids in muscle spasms and menstrual disorders, and even rheumatic pain.

 Try out both forms of chamomile; tea and oil, and let us know what you think in the comments below!

 DIY Cramp Relief With Essential Oils

-There are three main ways to introduce essential oils to your body:
+There are two main ways to introduce essential oils to your body:

 Diffusing (Aromatherapy) to Get Rid of Cramps

 Let’s talk about diffusing.
 I would never recommend you NOT diffuse your oils for any reason, but I am also keenly aware that the world of essential oils can be a costly venture.
 Personally, I am all about getting the most out of every drop of my oils.